-The right of life, growth, and self-fulfilment, got many aspects in Korczak's teaching.
+Korczak wrotes that the right to education is itself based on other inherent rights:

 The child has the right to desire, to claim, to ask.
 He has the right to grow and ripen and having matured, to bear fruit.
 And the purpose of education: that the child may learn not to make noise, not to wear out shoes, to listen and do as he is told, not to criticize but to trust that everything is done solely for his own good.